 As for the next step in this case, the parties are to submit status updates and instruct the Court which claims should be dismissed based on this most recent ruling.

 Texas courts adopt a relatively straightforward method for determining whether an underlying proceeding is fully adversarial.
 Rather than a fact-sensitive inquiry, the controlling factors are whether, at the time of the underlying proceeding, the insured had stake in the outcome or meaningful incentive to defend itself.
 While this test is not a categorical rule, absence of such factors creates a strong presumption that judgment did not result from an adversarial proceeding.
 In such cases, judgment against an insured will not be enforced against an insurer.

-If you have any questions pertaining to the rules surrounding Texas proceedings, contact the experienced insurance fraud attorneys of Parker, LLP Attorneys at Law.
+If you have any questions pertaining to the rules surrounding Texas proceedings, contact the experienced insurance fraud attorneys of Parker, PLLC Attorneys at Law.